vaul-ulaval/vscode_ros2_workspace/README.md

 ![template_download](https://user-images.githubusercontent.com/6098197/91332342-e4e0f680-e780-11ea-9525-49b0afa0e4bb.png)

-Then use `git submodule update --init --recursive` in your repository to update the submodules repositories.
+Then use `git submodule update --init --recursive` inside your repository to update the submodules repositories.

 ### Open it in vscode

-Now that you've cloned your repo onto your computer, you can open it in VSCode (File->Open Folder).
+Now that you've cloned your repo onto your computer, you can open it in VSCode (`File->Open Folder` or `code .`).

 When you open it for the first time, you should see a little popup that asks you if you would like to open it in a container.
 Say yes!